Privacy Policy

 Online Marketing

-Additionally, the IP addresses of users are stored.
-However, we use available IP-masking methods (i.e., pseudonymization by truncating the IP address) for user protection.
-Generally, no clear data of users (such as email addresses or names) is stored in online marketing procedures, but pseudonyms.
-This means that we, as well as the providers of the online marketing processes, do not know the actual user identity, but only the information stored in their profiles.
+Moreover, the users’ IP addresses are stored.
+However, we employ available IP masking procedures (i.e., pseudonymization through truncation of the IP address) to protect users.
+Generally, no clear data of users (such as email addresses or names) is stored within the framework of the online marketing procedure; rather, pseudonymous data is used.
+This means that neither we nor the providers of the online marketing procedures know the actual user identity but only the information stored in their profiles.

 a) Europe: https://www.youronlinechoices.eu.